helenaciviccenterboard/helenaciviccenterboard.github.io/febfest/index.md

 ## Vendor Information

-Vendor Booth Registration Form will be available soon.
+Vendor applications will be available here in November and we will begin accepting them December 1st.

 Email <febfest@helenaciviccenterboard.org> for additional information.